Skip to content

 This doesn’t work on redhat-based instances like Rocky Linux.
 We’re working on a simple solution for that.

-The CUDA debugger (cuda-gdb) doesn’t work on GPU instances
+The CUDA debugger (cuda-gdb) doesn’t work on some GPU instances

-If you use the nvhpc module with nvcc compiler and try to use the cuda-gdb debugger, you will get an error like this:
+If you try to use the cuda-gdb debugger, you may get an error like this:

 fatal: One or more CUDA devices cannot be used for debugging